 A period of control and expansion

-The end of World War II saw the beginning of a period characterized by substantial governmental control of banking operations.
-At the same time, the modernization of the savings banks began, to culminate during the 1960s.
+The end of World War II saw the beginning of a period characterised by substantial governmental control of banking operations.
+At the same time, the modernisation of the savings banks began, to culminate during the 1960s.
 Several subsidiaries were established: Sparbankernas Datacentraler (the Savings Banks Data’ Centres) in 1962, Sparbankernas Revisionsbyrå (the Savings Banks’ Auditing Bureau) in 1966 and Svenska sparbankernas Fastighetsbyrå (the Swedish Savings Banks’ Real Estate Agency) in 1966, to name the most important.

 In 1956, a new law regarding agricultural banking operations came into effect.
 The members’ personal responsibility for the banks’ business operations was removed, membership was widened and the limiting of credit provision to property holdings was eased.
-At the same time, the national organization was transformed and a central bank was established, Föreningsbankernas Bank (the Union Banks’ Bank) with a corporate structure similar to that of Sparbankernas Bank.
+At the same time, the national organisation was transformed and a central bank was established, Föreningsbankernas Bank (the Union Banks’ Bank) with a corporate structure similar to that of Sparbankernas Bank.

-The 1970s were characterized by legislation adopted in 1968 that granted the agricultural banks and the savings banks the same rights to conduct banking operations as the business banks.
+The 1970s were characterised by legislation adopted in 1968 that granted the agricultural banks and the savings banks the same rights to conduct banking operations as the business banks.
 The formal boundaries between the credit institutions largely disappeared.

 In 1974, the agricultural banks changed name to Föreningsbanken (Union Bank).
 Both their membership and banking operations expanded during the 1970s.

-During this period, the banks introduced automation and new products for the general public and small companies were introduced.
+During this period, the banks introduced automation, and new products for the general public and small companies were introduced.
 Competition in the corporate sector intensified.